ariffjeff/houdini-packages/README.md

 If you go with the legacy `houdini.env` method, uncomment the lines you need, make the necessary path changes, and then delete `/packages`.
 You cannot have both methods at the same time or they will conflict with each other.
 Houdini will get confused :(

 # Newer packages method
-If you choose the newer packages method, go into each .json file and edit the paths to be relevant to your own system.
+If you choose the newer packages method, and want to use the [provided .json files](/packages), go into each file and edit the paths to be relevant to your own system.

+## Automatic package creation
+You can simply run [create_plugin_package.py](/create_plugin_package.py) by clicking on it.
+The script will automatically create the valid package json files for you in the appropriate directory for any plugins you want.
+This makes it so you don't need to go through manual package config creation.

+## Manual package creation
 Each time you download a new plugin:
 1. Dump the new plugin folder into `/plugins` in your custom directory
 2. Ensure the actual .hda files are in a subdirectory named `/otls` (e.g. `/plugins/my_plugin/otls/my_plugin.hda`)